-What letter grade I give you will depend on the final average of the scores you get on the various assignments in the course (which I'll outline below).
+What letter grade I give you will depend on the final average of the scores you get on the various assignments in the course.
 I'll use the following scale to convert your final average to a letter grade.
-(For an explanation of how I arrived at these numbers, see the "Plus/Minus Grading" document on my website.)
+(For an explanation of how I arrived at these numbers, see the "Plus/ Minus Grading" document on my website.)